-Three decades ago, a throwing object suggested to be a Boomerang was found made from Mammoths tusk in Poland’s Carpathian Mountains.
-It was declared The world’s oldest boomerang, estimated to be up to 30,000 years old.
-This one time find, along with 30 years of suggestion seems to overwhelm the significant continuous evidence produced in Australia?
-Evidence still seen today that has also been demonstrated in the Boomerang’s specific and unique crafting passed on for tens of thousands of years.
-The Poland Boomerang is clearly a by chance designed throwing stick.
-It does not hold the same attributes as Boomerangs, nor is there any evidence of continuous use and production.
-Mammoth Boomerangs should be found commonly in comparison to wooden aboriginal Boomerangs.
+Three decades ago, a Projectile Object was found made from Mammoths tusk in Poland’s Carpathian Mountains that scholars declared The world’s oldest boomerang, estimated to be up to 30,000 years old.
+The Polish find does not hold the attributes to be classed as a Boomerang, also the possibility of breakage would make this only a single or twice used item.
+We should be finding many other examples of these Mammoth Tusk projectile objects if they were common craft?
+This one time find, along with 30 years of suggestion, seems to have overwhelmed the significant continuous and demonstrated evidence of genuine master designed Boomerangs by Aboriginal people in Australia passed on for tens of thousands of years.
+The Polish item is clearly a by chance designed throwing stick.
+It does not hold the same attributes as Boomerangs, there is no evidence of continuous use and production.
+Mammoth tusk is much easier to find in comparison to wood.

-We should have seen this tool well designed and advanced by the Ostrogoths and Visigoths if this was a common tool or weapon in Europe.
-The Boomerang would be seen represented as more than a picture in a Sumerian text or collection in King Tut’s tomb.
-There should be common practise and well designed examples of the Boomerang being found in Europe and elsewhere, even made from Bronze and Iron, all through the stages of human history.
-Aboriginal people did not produce metal as it is forbidden in aboriginal culture to rob the earth of the minerals.
-Not that they did not know of metal or gems, [Gems that were often used for magic] but to create metal objects continuously, would mean to rob the earth and break the Lore.
-The tiltle of the oldest Boomerang being found in the Poland that places a piece of Ivory 30,000 years old over a piece of 20,000 years old preserved wood, is a weak or lazy scholarly comparison and not worthy of such a title.
+We should have also seen this tool well designed and advanced by the Ostrogoths and Visigoths if this was a common tool or weapon for Europe.
+The Boomerang would be seen represented as more than a suggested picture in a Sumerian text or collection in King Tut’s tomb.
+There should be common practice and well-designed examples of the Boomerang being found in Europe and elsewhere, even made from Bronze and Iron, all through the stages of human history.
+Aboriginal people did use metal as it is forbidden in aboriginal culture to rob the earth of the minerals.
+Aboriginal people did know of metal and gems, Gems were often used for magic, but to create with metal continuously would mean to rob the earth and break the Lore.
+The title of the oldest Boomerang in Poland is not worthy and incorrect.
+Placing a 30,000-year-old piece of Ivory over a 20,000-year-old piece of preserved wood is a weak or lazy scholarly comparison.

 Substantial Original Australian evidence of creation, innovation, spiritual connection and continuous use.